Buyer questions

 What is the total cost of ownership over a typical 10 year lifespan?

-+Expect total cost of ownership between GBP 1,200 and GBP 2,500 across a 10 year life.
-The spread depends on the headline tap price (GBP 695 for entry level Qettle through to GBP 1,895 for a high end Quooker Fusion with CUBE), installation (GBP 150 to GBP 400), 10 years of standby electricity (around GBP 300) and filter replacements on 4-in-1 models (GBP 60 to GBP 120 a year in hard water areas).
++Expect total cost of ownership between roughly GBP 1,300 (an entry level Qettle in a soft water area) and GBP 4,300 (a Quooker Fusion with CUBE in a hard water area) across a 10 year life.
+The spread depends on the headline tap price (GBP 620 for an entry level Qettle through to around GBP 2,400 for a Quooker Fusion with a CUBE added), installation (GBP 150 to GBP 400), 10 years of standby electricity (around GBP 300) and filter replacements on 4-in-1 models (GBP 60 to GBP 120 a year in hard water areas).
 Warranty cover and tank longevity matter too.
-Model the full picture for your shortlist at /tools/total-cost-of-ownership.
+Model the full picture for your shortlist at https://boilingwatertap.com/tools/total-cost-of-ownership.

 Fitting and supply